HuygensING/suriano/README.md

 [start.ipynb](https://gitlab.huc.knaw.nl/suriano/letters/-/blob/main/tutorial/start.ipynb)

-Note that the online version of the tutorial is not rendered optimally, it is recommended use the clone of the repo on your computer to work through the tutorial.
+Note that the online version of the tutorial is not rendered optimally, it is recommended to use the clone of the repo on your computer to work through the tutorial.